catppuccin/github-file-explorer-icons/README.md

 - `pnpm build`, where the compiled extension will be available at `dist/chrome-mv3`...
 - or `pnpm zip:firefox`, where the compiled and _zipped_ extension can be found at `dist/catppuccin-github-file-explorer-icons-<version>-firefox.zip`.

+### Publishing

+The [`pnpm wxt submit init` command](https://wxt.dev/get-started/publishing.html#automation) will walk you through each of the tokens that needs to be added for publishing to each store.

 ## 💝 Thanks to